 3. Review Outstanding Invoices: Now's a good time to do a “deep clean” of your accounts receivable.
 Have your bookkeeper or accountant use your accounting system to run reports and pull every unpaid invoice for the year-to-date.

 4. Review Service Agreements: If you do not stay informed on the fine print associated with these agreements you may encounter unpleasant surprises down the road.

 5. Invest In Maintenance Now While You Can.
 Take inventory now to see if anything is in need of a tune-up, an upgrade, or a replacement.
 If you schedule your maintenance or replacement now, you may even be able to set up a payment plan with the service company to spread your costs out over a few months.

 It’s always a good practice to tidy up all aspects of your business so you can focus on the more important tasks like growth and profitability.

 5. Review Your Business Continuity Plans

 Along with fun in the sun, summer also has a darker side with a reputation for severe weather events.

-Hurricane season is already upon us, and companies along the Atlantic coast and the Gulf of Mexico need to be prepared, while companies located in the middle of the country are at higher risk for tornadoes.
+Hurricane season is already upon us, and companies along the Atlantic Coast and the Gulf of Mexico need to be prepared.
+Companies located in the middle of the country are at higher risk for tornadoes.
 And, as we’ve seen more frequently in the past few years, even a bad thunderstorm or flash flood can knock out power, sometimes for more than just a few hours.